Course Materials: Marketing Management

 A comprehensive course examining the fundamental concepts and principles involved in the marketing of goods, services, and ideas.
 Topics covered include: marketing for nonprofit organizations, environments of marketing, strategic planning, buyer behavior, marketing research, market segmentation, product planning and development, pricing, promotion, international marketing, and marketing ethics.

-Professor Bassell utilizes a variety of learning-by-doing tools including online simulations and case studies.
+Dr. Myles Bassell utilizes a variety of learning-by-doing tools including online simulations and case studies.
 His assignments support his focus on experiential learning and his show and tell pedagogy.